Life is too busy, the (next) season of busy is upon us all.

 This line we try to draw troubles me.
 The definition of condone is, to forgive or approve (something that is considered wrong) : to allow (something that is considered wrong) to continue.

 I want to suggest that love and pursuing relationship doesn't really mean approving of everything someone chooses.
 I can dislike a choice they made but still pursue them wholeheartedly.
 Withdrawing relationship (or love) because I don't approve is not my answer.
-I want to suggest that at some point it is not up to me to allow or disallow anything anymore.
+I also want to suggest that at some point it is not up to me to allow or disallow anything anymore.

 If we are raising kids to eventually be autonomous, (that is the point, yes?) the natural progression of things will mean they start making choices that don't seek or require our approval.